ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

 written first and then implemented.
 For this approach, the connexion package developed by Zalando was used.
 This framework was built on top of the Python Flask web framework and requires an Openapi specification, which is a widely used standard.
 Connexion connects the YAML file of this specification directly with the source code of the web server.
-It is also capable to check whether the server's JSON responses fit the specification.
+It is also capable of checking whether the server's JSON responses fit the specification.

 <img src="/../../img/project_bill_of_material_exploration_service/architecture.png" width=100%>